joeromero/docs/content/cartodb_js/cartodb_js.md

 ##### ARGUMENTS

 * **layerOptions**: the data that defines the layer, it should contain at least user_name and sublayer list.
-There are the available options:
+These are the available options:

 <!-- CARTODB.TILES.GETTILES -->